Mylavan/Autolabels_Exe/ReadMe.txt

 The code is written for a segmentation model inference , Source code needs to be re-written for Other Model inference

-This code Generates the Autolabels, CA,CTR and dumps the image into respective folder
+This code Generates the Autolabels, CA,CTR and dumps the image into respective folder The input should be the .jpg file

+//This was created to verify the On cart code with the stand alone code

 Folder Structure